Mandvi: Climate

-In decade of 1960, the Dabeli is said to have been invented here by Keshavji Gabha Chudasama (Malam)(Kharva).
+Mandvi has a typical Gujarat hot semi-arid climate (Köppen BSh) with three seasons.
+The "hot" season from March to mid-June is sweltering and arid, although Mandvi is less extreme than most of the state due to its coastal location.
+The monsoon from mid-June to September provides all but 4 mm of an annual rainfall of 538 mm.
+This rainfall, however, is exceedingly variable from year to year: only 1.1 mm fell in 1991, but as much as 1635.0 mm fell in 2020.
+The highest monthly rainfall has been 852.0 mm in August 2020, and the highest daily total 267.0 mm on 6 June 1971.
+Typically half a year's rainfall will occur in three hours, while during an average year rain actually falls for a total of fewer than twenty hours.

 Demographics

+Mandvi is a Hindu-majority town with more than 80% of the population practicing Hinduism.
+There is a strong Jain minority as well.
+Mandvi is home to many Hindu Temples and Jain Dharamshalas and Aashrams.

-Mandvi houses a population of about 51,000 people, mainly Brahmin, Charan(Gadhavi), Brahmkshatriya, Bhanushali, Bhatalas, Kharvas, Lohanas, Maheshwari, Dawoodi Bohra, Muslims and Jains, Kandoi, Patidar, Mistris.
+Mandvi houses a population of about 51,000 people, mainly Brahmin, Charan (Gadhavi), Brahmkshatriya, Bhanushali, Bhatalas, Kharvas, Lohanas, Maheshwari, Dawoodi Bohra, Muslims and Jains, Kandoi, Patidar, Mistris.

 Mandvi is a unique town which captures the true Gujarat, Kutchi culture.
 Mandvi also incorporates the neighboring villages of Nagalpur and Moti Rayan.
 Mandvi is a town of merchants and seamen, both mutually benefiting from each other.

 Mandvi had the Lal Bungalow / Arihant Bungalow Built by Khengarji III.
 It took 16 years to build this palace. with unique architecture and a lavishing of 55 Rooms and 5 Floors with all Teak Wood Ceilings.
 Lal Bungalow was Heritage Site and currently owned by Sanket Shah.
 It is demolished in 2011–2012.
 Now there is a new built shopping and residential complex.

 Mandvi was one of the towns deeply impacted by the 2001 Gujarat earthquake.

-Noted social worker Dr. Chhotalal J. Mehta (1911–1982) and his brother Dr. Prabhudas J. Mehta (1925–1959) started first free TB hospital in 1950 in the district if Kutch, and school for deaf and mute children and 1000th Rotary club in the world.
+Noted social worker Dr. Chhotalal J. Mehta (1911–1982) and his brother Dr. Prabhudas J. Mehta (1925–1959) started the first free TB hospital in 1950 in the district of Kutch, and school for deaf and mute children and 1000th Rotary club in the world.
 Mrs Hiraben C Mehta(1916–2011) started first Baal Mandir and Bhagini Mandal.